“Do IP cameras affect internet speed?”

 Also, you can use online tools, such as the IP camera bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.

 If you are concerned that an IP camera will load down your home network, here’s a look at some things that you can do to reduce the amount of bandwidth it will use.

 Select the Proper Compression Format

-For example, if you want to increase your storage, an h.264 format may be a good option for you, as this will reduce the amount of storage space your IP camera requires, and will thus have less of an impact on your network.
+For example, if you want to increase your storage, an H.264 format may be a good option for you, as this will reduce the amount of storage space your IP camera requires, and will thus save the IP camera Internet usage.

 Use the Right Resolution

-For example, if you are monitoring a larger area, such as a parking lot, higher resolution may be necessary; however, if you are only using the camera to monitor a small space, such as a door or a hallway, opting for a camera that will capture the detail you need at a lower resolution is a wise idea to avoid unnecessary strain on your network.
+For example, if you are monitoring a larger area, such as a parking lot, higher resolution may be necessary; however, if you are only using the camera to monitor a small space, such as a door or a hallway, opting for a camera that will capture the detail you need at a lower resolution is a wise idea to avoid unnecessary strain on your network bandwidth.

 Lower the Frames Per Second